Macros | |

 Define to determine if code is being built for Motorola 680x0 processors.

-If this define exists, then you are creating code that runs on the Motorola 680x0 line of processors.
-The classic Macintosh and certain PDAs will have this define present.
+If this define exists, then the code runs on the Motorola 680x0 line of processors.
+The classic Macintosh, Commodore Amiga, and certain PDAs will have this define present.

 #define BURGER_AMD64 |